 In this method, we will learn how to delete rows without affecting the formulas using the Paste Special option.
 We will use Paste Values under the Paste Special category.

 - If you want to keep the formulas active but delete your row data, you can use the Paste Special.

-- Select the formula cells only and press CTRL + C or right click the mouse & Copy.
+- Select the formula cells only and press CTRL + C or right-click the mouse and select Copy.

-- Now select a blank cell & Right click on it & Context Menu will appear.
+- Now select a blank cell and right-click on it & Context Menu will appear.

-- Now select the Values option from Paste Special box & then click OK.
+- Now select the Values option from the Paste Special box & then click OK.

 - Now select the cells of the rows that you want to delete.